In this section...

 - Double or twin bedroom with en-suite bathroom with WC, French doors to private terrace

-- Double or twin bedroom with en-suite bathroom with WC
+- Double or twin bedroom with additional single bed and en-suite bathroom with WC

 - Double bedroom with en-suite shower room with WC

 - Complimentary WiFi

 - Simpson Travel telephone representative

 - Washing machine and dryer

 - 2 cots available (linen on request) and 2 highchairs plus baby equipment